 Health Benefits of Cherries:

--The antioxidants in cherries fights free radicals, thereby reducing the risk of cancer, slows signs of ageing and wards off heart disease.
+-- A 2011 study published in the International Journal of Food Science and Technology isolated 11 such phenolic compounds in sweet cherry cultivars.
+The antioxidants in cherries fight free radicals, and thereby reduce the risk of cancer, slow signs of ageing and ward off heart disease.

--its high potassium and low sodium stabilizes blood pressure
+--The high potassium and low sodium in cherries work to stabilize blood pressure

--Cherries are great for athletes on account of their pain-reducing and muscle-building anti-inflammatory properties, according to Oregon Health and Science University researchers.
+--According to Oregon Health and Science University researcher, cherries are great for athletes on account of their pain-reducing and muscle-building anti-inflammatory properties.

--Portugese researchers found potential in the cherry’s ability to control protect the body from cancer cell growth of the colon and stomach
+--Portuguese researchers found that cherries have the potential to protect the body from cancer cell growth of the colon and stomach.

--Cherries also assist with weight loss: one study showed mice that consumed tart cherry powder before high-fat meals did not put on the same weight as mice put on a similar diet sans cherry powder.
-The blood of the cherry-consuming mice was also less inclined to develop heart disease, diabetes and high cholesterol.
+--Cherries also assist with weight loss: one 2008 study conducted by the U-M Cardioprotection Research Lab showed that the mice that consumed tart cherry powder before high-fat meals did not put on the same weight as mice consuming a similar diet sans cherry powder.
+The blood of the cherry-consuming mice was also less inclined to develop heart disease, diabetes and high cholesterol.*

 How to open/cut: